ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 />
 ```

-This property takes precedence over {@linkapi CKEDITOR.config#readOnly `config.readOnly`} setting.
+This property takes precedence over the {@linkapi CKEDITOR.config#readOnly `config.readOnly`} setting.

 ## Event Handlers

-`CKEditor` React component allows to bind any event handler to the editor via properties that starts with `on`.
-The `on` is followed by the name of the event with capitalized first letter, e.g. event handler for {@linkapi CKEDITOR.editor.change `change` event} would be written as `onChange`:
+The CKEditor 4 React component allows you to bind any event handler to the editor with properties that start with `on`.
+The `on` is followed by the name of the event with the first letter capitalized, for example, an event handler for the {@linkapi CKEDITOR.editor.change `change` event} would be written as `onChange`:

 ```jsx
 <CKEditor